benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 The call stack keeps track of how each call to fib must be combined after their calculations complete.
 The call stack is the one remembering to combine the calls of fib(3) and fib(2) to get fib(4), and the calls of fib(4) and fib(3) to get fib(5).

-If we were to stop the interpreter partway through the process and resume execution in a new environment with a clean call stack, there would be no way to complete the process, since all of the information about how to combine recursive calls would have been lost. **Think of a recursive process as a series of deferred operations, where there is information hidden to each recursive call - that hidden information is in the call stack.**
+If we were to stop the interpreter partway through the process and resume execution in a new environment with a clean call stack, there would be no way to complete the process, since all of the information about how to combine recursive calls would have been lost. **Think of a recursive process as a series of deferred operations, where there is information hidden to each recursive call - that hidden information is in the call stack.** (*this is something I learned from SICP*)

 When executing this in a browser, there are a bunch of stack frames which are created, with new environments for each call.
 You can see this in your browser's debugger.